 The Ecodesign Directive for energy-related products

 The EU Ecodesign Directive establishes a framework under which manufacturers of energy-using products are obliged to reduce the energy consumption and other negative environmental impacts occurring throughout the product life cycle.
-A revised Directive extends the scope of the existing Directive by covering in principle all energy-related products.
+It is complemented by the Energy Labelling Directive.

 'Ecodesign' means that there will be a greater focus on lifetime energy use and other environmental aspects during the conception and design phases, before it is manufactured and brought to market.